andreaskaris/blog/docs/networking/bpf-and-tcpdump.md

 0 packets dropped by kernel
 ~~~

 Let's look at one of the captured packets.
-The IP ethertype is 0x800 and can be found in Bytes 12 and 13, the ICMP
+Each visual block in the hexdump is a halfword, or 16 bits.
+Offsets in tcpdump are specified in Bytes, and the dst port field is 2 Bytes in length.
-protocol number for ICMP is 0x01 and can be found in Byte 12:
+The IP ethertype is 0x800 and can be found in Bytes 12 and 13, the ICMP protocol number for ICMP is 0x01 and can be found in Byte 23:
 ~~~
 [root@host ~]# tcpdump -r lo.pcap -xx
 reading from file lo.pcap, link-type EN10MB (Ethernet)